bricewalker/Hey-Jetson/README.md

 - Building a more traditional encoder/decoder model
 - Adding attention to the model
 - Adding peephole connections to the LSTM cells
-- Adding a Hidden Markov Model
+- Adding a Hidden Markov Model/Gaussian Mixture Model
 - Using a pretrained language model
 - Building a measure for calculating character level error rates